 The prosperity of the maritime business seems to be endless.
 Many small and medium-sized companies have to be innovative about how to finance their new business.
-In this workshop, ideas and creativity on maritime venture finance have no limit.
-Let’s share!
+In this panel, the innovative financing sources will be discussed, and best practices can be shared in the network.

 09:00 - 09:15 Welcome address

-Customer demand and behaviors on product and service deliveries in the supply chain and logistics require more visibility, sustainability and trustful environment.
+Uncertainty of the pandemic aftermath, changing customer demand and behaviors on product and service deliveries in the supply chain and logistics require more visibility, sustainability and trustful environment.
 With technological advancement, infrastructure and assets which form the main components of the products and services will become more intelligent and service-oriented.
+This session will elaborate

-- How will the infrastructure and business assets of the future look?
+- How would the infrastructure and business assets of the future look like?

 - To which extent will infrastructure and business assets play a role in leveraging the service deliveries in the supply chain of 2025?
 Will they stay unchanged?

 - What are the requirements of the maritime business for the infrastructure and asset providers to move on in the transformation?

 12:45 - 13:00 Conference Wrap Up & Closing

 19:00 - 23:00 Closing Dinner at the former Hauptzollamt Hamburg